Lake-Tuggeranong-College/Holocron/_Robotics and Mechatronics/3 - Application of Robotics/_projects/SITH/Project Overview.md

 # Project Overview: SITH (Systems Integration & Telemetry Handler)

-## 1. Executive Summary
+## 1. What's the Project About?

-The **Systems Integration & Telemetry Handler (SITH)** project is our main plan to build a powerful, **centralised** data system for our robots.
-Think of it as creating the internet for our entire fleet!
-SITH’s goal is to take all the different bits of data (called **telemetry**) from every single robot and bring them into one main, organised system.
-This lets us monitor their status live, predict when a robot might break down, and make sure every robot is **optimised** to do its job properly.
+The **SITH** project is all about creating a powerful system that will help us manage and analyse data from our robots in a centralised way.
+Think of it like setting up a super-efficient internet connection for all our robots!
+SITH aims to collect data from every robot, make sense of it, and use it to improve their performance.

-## 2. Project Objective
+## 2. What's the Goal of SITH?

-The main reason for building SITH is to create a strong system that can grow as we get more robots and data.
-This system will:
+The main reason we're building SITH is so that we can create a system that will grow with us as new robots and more data become available.
+This system will do three main things:

-1. **Standardise Telemetry:** We will **standardise** how all the robots talk.
-This means creating one set of universal rules for sending live information—like where the robot is, how healthy it is, and if it has any errors.
+1. **Standardise How Robots Communicate:** We'll create universal rules for how all our robots send and receive information about their status, location, and condition.
-2. **Ensure Data Integrity:** We'll gather all this data into one secure, **centralised** database.
-This way, we always have the same, accurate history for analysis and reports—it's the **single source of truth**.
+2. **Keep Data Safe and Intact:** All this data will be stored in a secure, centralised database, so we have one accurate and consistent history to analyse and report on.
-3. **Facilitate Integration:** The SITH system will also act as a secure gateway (the 'Handler').
-This lets other programmes we use, like our analysis tools and mission control systems, easily grab and use the combined data stream.
+3. **Make It Easy for Other Programs to Use:** SITH acts as a secure gateway that lets our analysis tools, mission control systems, and other programs easily access and use the combined data stream.

-## 3. Expected Outcomes
+## 3. What Can We Expect?

-When SITH is successfully deployed, it will give us major advantages:
+When SITH is up and running, we'll have some powerful advantages:

-- **Proactive Maintenance:** We’ll be able to fix robots _before_ they break down by seeing warning signs in the live telemetry.
+* **Troubleshooting Made Easier:** We can fix robots before they break down by spotting warning signs in the live telemetry.
-- **Operational Efficiency:** We can assign tasks and plan routes much better using accurate, unified data, meaning better work and less wasted time.
+* **More Efficient Use of Resources:** With accurate, unified data, we can plan tasks, assign routes, and make decisions much better.
-- **Clearer Reports:** We will have one central spot to run all reports on robot performance, usage, and health, making everything easier to track.
+* **Simplified Reporting:** We'll have one place to look at reports on robot performance, usage, and health, making it easier to keep track of everything.